davidgilbertson/react-recollect/README.md

 For the same reason as above, you _must_ pass the store to selectors, and it _must_ be the store that was passed to the component as a prop (not the one you can import directly from `react-recollect`).

-The reason is complex but the rule is simple: if you're reading the store when rendering a component, it must be the store passed in as a prop.
+If you try to get data from the store imported from `react-recollect`, you will get an error.

 ## Updaters